mrkem598/C-interview-q-a/README.md

 Answer:

 While executing a step, we should know exactly what must be done.
 If we did not, then there would be no single specific outcome for a particular step.
 Another good reason is that algorithms are usually translated into computer programs, and computer programs do not leave room for ambiguity.
+***
+## 12. Give one example of a variable of each of the following data types:

+integers
+floating numbers
+characters
+Booleans
+Answer:
+These answers are representative of each of the data types.

+integers: number of windows in a room, number of words in a memory, or the rounded-off value of the temperature (negative numbers are integers too), and so on floating numbers: the cost of an item in a store, the precise temperature, and so on
+characters: the four directions specified by 'N', 'S', 'E', or 'W', one's letter grade in a class, or gender ('F' or 'M')
+Booleans: the answer to the questions, "Are you female?" or "Do you wish to contribute to the XYZ fund?"